≡ Menu

 If you bring a Havanese home, you should watch out for the following health problems…

-Even these risks are pretty minor which is why, the Havanese dog breed is generally considered pretty health.
-The problem is that if this little guy does get sick or injured, most Havanese owners will spare no expense to make sure that little guys gets all the care that they need.
-Which can become really expensive at times!
+The good news is that even though these risks are minor, the Havanese dog breed is generally considered healthy.
+The problem is that if this little guy gets sick or injured, most Havanese owners will spare no expense and ensure they get all the care they need, which can sometimes become expensive!

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?